parnika444nike/autoencoder-delay-patterns/README.md

 - We have used an Autoencoder model, which is a type of artificial neural network.
 It works in 2 phases - Encoding and Decoding.

 - As neural networks work on data with high dimensionality, we use encoders that basically compress the input into a layer with 6 neurons.
-This gives us the secodn layer.
+This gives us the second layer.

 - The encoder works one more time and compresses the input via three neurons, this is the second hidden layer.